sukhinin/simple-config/README.md

 cache resolved values.
 Resolution is performed every time a configuration value is read. `resolved()` extension method provides a fluent syntax for creating `ResovedConfig`.

-To reference a variable wrap its name with `${...}`, to escape a reference and prevent substitution double the dollar
+Wrap a variable name with `${...}` to reference it.
+Escape a reference and prevent substitution by doubling the dollar
 sign: `$${...}`.
-The optional default value is specified after the variable name with a `:-`  separator.
-Default value can also contain references to other variables.
+The optional default value can be specified after the variable name with a `:-` separator.
+Both variable name and default value can contain references to other variables.

 Let's take a look at the following snippet:
 ```kotlin